flaviostutz/console-server/readme.md

 # What it does
 Replaces your console object with a more stylish and practical way of displaying notices,warn,info,debug,log and errors.
-It automagically shows you the line number and filename where the command was executed.
+It automagically shows you the line number and filename where the command was executed, along with a timestamp.